-Recycling centers and/or Transfer Stations shall be permitted uses in Districts III or V subject to meeting the Town's site plan review regulations and shall be submitted to the Planning Board for site plan review; provided such facilities are owned or operated by the Town for the transfer and/or recycling of solid waste generated in the Town and provided further that the recycling center or transfer station is owned and operated by the Town or by a Regional Solid Waste District whose ownership or operation thereof is governed by an agreement entered into pursuant to RSA 149-M:24.
-(Adopted 3/8/05)
+Recycling centers and/or Transfer Stations shall be permitted uses in Districts III or V subject to meeting the Town's site plan review regulations and shall be submitted to the Planning Board for site plan review, provided such facilities are owned or operated by the Town for the transfer and/or recycling of solid waste generated in the town and provided further that the recycling center or transfer station is owned and operated by the Town or by a Regional Solid Waste District whose ownership or operation thereof is governed by an agreement entered into pursuant to RSA 149-M:24.

-Article IV- Non-conforming Uses, Structures, and Lots
+Article IV.
+Nonconforming Uses, Structures, and Lots

-- A. Any lawful building or other structure, or any lawful use of a building or other structure or land, existing on the effective date of this Regulation, which does not conform with the provisions of this regulation shall be considered a lawful non-conforming building, structure, or use, and may be continued, except as otherwise herein provided.
-(1971) - B. Any lawful non-conforming building or other structure located in District 1-Main Street may be exempted from the following dimensional standards for that District by special exception granted by the Board of Adjustment.
-Article II-B (setbacks), Article II-D (green space), Article II-E (building coverage), Article II-G (parking) - C. Any lawful non-conforming building may be increased in square footage up to 25% of its finished living area on the effective date of this Regulation when such increase is granted as a special exception by the Zoning Board of Adjustment.
-(1971) - D. Any lawful non-conforming building or other structure which has been damaged or destroyed by fire, explosion, wind storm, or other similar active cause, to an extent of not more than fifty (50) percent of the replacement value, may be reconstructed on the same location, provided that: - 1.
+A. Any lawful building or other structure, or any lawful use of a building or other structure or land, existing on the effective date of this Ordinance or any amendment thereto, which does not conform with the provisions of this Ordinance shall be considered a lawful non-

+- conforming building, structure, or use, and may be continued, except as otherwise herein provided. - B. Any lawful non-conforming building may be increased in square footage up to 25% of its finished living area on the effective date of this Regulation when such increase is granted as a Special Exception by the Zoning Board of Adjustment. - C. Any lawful non-conforming building or other structure which has been damaged or destroyed by fire, explosion, windstorm, or other similar active cause, to an extent of not more than fifty (50) percent of the replacement value, may be reconstructed on the same location, provided that: - 1.
 The reconstructed building or structure shall not exceed the height, area, or volume of the damaged or destroyed building or structure, and; - 2.
 The reconstruction shall begin within one year from the date of the damage or destruction and shall be carried on without interruption.
-If a lawful non-conforming building has been damaged or destroyed by the aforementioned cause to an extent of more than fifty (50) percent of the replacement value, such building may be reconstructed subject to the provisions of the regulations if authorized as a special exception by the Zoning Board of Adjustment.
-The Board of Selectmen shall order the removal, at the expense of the owner, of any building within one (1) year from the date of damage if substantial progress has not been made towards reconstruction. - E. If a lawful non-conforming use of a building or other structure is abandoned or discontinued for a continuous period of one (1) year or more, subsequent use of such building or land shall be in conformity with the provisions of this Regulation. - F. No junkyard may continue as a non-conforming use for more than one (1) year after the effective date of this Regulation, without special permit from the Board of Adjustment.
-(1971)
+If a lawful non-conforming building has been damaged or destroyed by the aforementioned cause to an extent of more than fifty (50) percent of the replacement value, such building may be reconstructed subject to the provisions of the Ordinance if authorized as a Special Exception by the Zoning Board of Adjustment.
+The Board of Selectmen shall order the removal, at the expense of the owner, of any building within one (1) year from the date of damage if substantial progress has not been made towards reconstruction. - D. If a lawful non-conforming use of a building or other structure is abandoned or discontinued for a continuous period of one (1) year or more, subsequent use of such building or land shall be in conformity with the provisions of this Regulation. - E. Nonconforming uses may be expanded only by Special Exception from the Zoning Board of Adjustment.
+The Board shall determine, in addition to the Special Exception criteria contained in Article XX, that: a) the proposed expanded use will not be a substantial change from the nature and purpose of the original nonconforming use; b) the change or expansion will comply with all other requirements of the Zoning Ordinance; and c) the change or expansion will not have a substantially different or adverse impact on surrounding properties. - F. All nonconforming lots on record at the Grafton County Registry of Deeds prior to the enactment or amendment of this Ordinance affecting the lot shall be considered buildable lots provided: - 1.
+All required setbacks are met. - 2.
+A NHDES septic system permit has been obtained if not on municipal sewer. - 3.
+A source of water is available on the lot with a protective radius required by NHDES unless on a public water supply.